ctlcltd/e2-sat-editor/ROADMAP.md

 On *Qt for WASM* is not possible to open and save multiple files from file dialog.
 Multiple files is the nature of the Enigma2 directory format. *Qt for WASM* has support to open and save directory, but is currently not implemented in the public API, maybe unstable.

+> [!NOTE]
-Note: Qt Wasm versions upper then 6.4.3 seems to have issues with `QDialog`, showing accessibility warns instead of window content.
+> Note: Qt Wasm versions upper then 6.4.3 seems to have issues with `QDialog`, showing accessibility warns instead of window content.

 Need to test again the software for compatibility with Qt version upper than 6.4.3.